 Mathematician Leonard Euler among the first to use network analysis said “Logic is the foundation of the certainty of all the knowledge we acquire.”
 In his very first example, Euler uses network analysis for the city of königsberg (now Kaliningrad, Russia) to prove that no path crosses each of cities’ bridges once.

 Social Network Analysis (SNA) centers around relations between individuals, society, and organizations.
-SNA has caught the fancy of computer scientists who are now using it to study internet traffic, web pages and information dissemination on social networks.
+SNA has caught the fancy of computer scientists who are now using it to study internet traffic, web pages, and information dissemination on social networks.
 Social networking sites like Facebook use core elements of SNA to identify and recommend potential friends based on friends-of-friends.
 Consumer brands are using SNA to identify influencers and craft content that could be more valuable for the audience.
-SNA represents every relation in a network in form of a graph represented by nodes (vertex) and links (edge).
+SNA represents every relation in a network in the form of a graph represented by nodes (vertex) and links (edge).
 Edges can represent interaction, flows of information for goods or services, similarities/affiliations, or social relations.

 Why Should You Use Social Network Analysis?